-The first thing any grandparent needs to do when they want to file for custody of their grandchildren is to hire a family attorney.
-The legal rights for grandparents can be confusing, and getting custody or visitation rights with your grandchildren requires extensive knowledge of Florida family law.
+The legal rights of grandparents can be confusing, and getting custody or visitation rights with your grandchildren requires extensive knowledge of Florida family law.
 We’ll walk you through everything you need to know about navigating grandparent guardianship in Florida.

 Florida awards grandparents custodial rights in the form of temporary custody when it has been determined that the parents are unable to adequately provide for their children.
 This is a short-term solution until the parents are able to resume their role as the primary caretaker.
 Grandparents will be provided legal documents to prove they are able to make decisions regarding the child’s health and wellness during this time.

 The state of Florida no longer assigns primary or secondary custody; instead, time is usually split 50/50.
 If the parents cannot agree or the courts find that equal time sharing is not in the child’s best interest, one parent may be granted custody for the majority of the time.